Benidorm

 Article 16 – Help and assistance

-1. a.
-Depending on the circumstances, the tour operator is obliged to provide the traveler with help and assistance if the trip does not proceed in accordance with the expectations that the traveler could reasonably have under the agreement.
+1. Depending on the circumstances, the tour operator is obliged to provide the traveller with help and assistance if the trip does not proceed in accordance with the expectations that the traveller could reasonably have under the agreement.
 The resulting costs are for the account of the tour operator, if the shortcoming in the execution of the agreement is attributable to him in accordance with Article 15 paragraph 3.

-b.
-If the cause is attributable to the traveler, the travel organizer is only obliged to provide assistance and assistance insofar as this can reasonably be expected of him.
-In that case, the costs are for the account of the traveler.
+2. If the cause is attributable to the traveller, the travel organizer is only obliged to provide assistance and assistance insofar as this can reasonably be expected of him.
+In that case, the costs are for the account of the traveller.

-2. If the trip does not proceed in accordance with the expectations that the traveler could reasonably have on the basis of the agreement due to circumstances that are neither attributable to the traveler nor to the tour operator, everyone will bear their own damage.
-For the tour operator, this consists of, among other things, the extra deployment of manpower; for the traveler, this includes extra accommodation and repatriation costs.
+3. If the trip does not proceed in accordance with the expectations that the traveller could reasonably have on the basis of the agreement due to circumstances that are neither attributable to the traveller nor to the tour operator, everyone will bear their own damage.
+For the tour operator, this consists of, among other things, the extra deployment of manpower; for the traveller, this includes extra accommodation and repatriation costs.

 Article 17 – Exclusion and limitations of liability of the tour operator

-2. If the travel organizer is liable towards the traveler for loss of travel enjoyment, the compensation will not exceed the travel sum.
+2. If the travel organizer is liable towards the traveller for loss of travel enjoyment, the compensation will not exceed the travel sum.

 4. The exclusions and/or limitations of the tour operator’s liability included in this article also apply to employees of the tour operator, the booking office and the service providers involved, as well as their staff, unless a Convention, Regulation or law excludes this.